 Perform a Kolmogorov-Smirnov Test in SAS?

-First, let’s create a dataset in SAS with a sample size of n = 20:
+First, let’s create a dataset named my_data in SAS using the DATA step and DATALINES statement, containing the sample size of $n = 20$ values:

 /*create dataset*/